awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-wireless-log-entries.md

 **Certificate**
 These log entries will help you check whether your wireless gateway presented the correct certificate for authenticating connection to AWS IoT\.
 For this event type, if you set log level to `INFO` when configuring the CLI for your wireless gateway resource, then in the logs:
   + If the event is successful, you'll see log messages that have a `logLevel` of `INFO`\.
 The messages will include details about the Certificate ID and the Wireless gateway identifier\.
 Following shows an example of this log entry\.
-For more information about the `logLevel` and other fields in the log entry, see [AWS IoT Core for LoRaWAN resources and log levels](connect-iot-lorawan-configure-resource-logging.md#connect-iot-lorawan-log-levels-resources)\.
+For more information about the `logLevel` and other fields in the log entry, see [AWS IoT Wireless resources and log levels](connect-iot-lorawan-configure-resource-logging.md#connect-iot-lorawan-log-levels-resources)\.

     ```
     {